Ericsson/codechecker/docs/web/diff.md

 ## Review status rules and diffs

 Similarly to source code suppressions, you can set the review status of reports [on the GUI](../..//web/server/vue-cli/src/assets/userguide/userguide.md#review-status) as well, which will create a review status rule.
-Unlike source code suppressions, review status rules set the review status for _all reports_ matching that rule (i.e. [having the same hash](../analyzer/report_identification.md)), _regardless_ whether the rule was created before or after the report was stored.
+Unlike source code suppressions, review status rules set the review status for _all reports_ matching that rule (i.e. [having the same hash](../analyzer/report_identification.md)), _regardless_ whether the rule was created before or after the report was stored, making it easy to mark a report false positive in all runs at the same time.
 Because these rules are stored on the server, **they play no part in local-local diffs as of yet**.

 :warning: Note: Review status rules act differently when runs are compared as opposed to when tags or dates are compared (see [below](#diff-on-tags-or-timestamps)).